ankit7540/H2-PolarizabilityMatrixElements/README.md

 ---
 1. Download the zip file and unzip it to a folder.
 2. Move to the unzipped folder on the console.
-3. Initialize python by `python3`
-4. In the python console, import the `sys` module and add the current folder to path allowing to import the module in the current folder.
+3. In the python console, import the `sys` module and add the current folder to path allowing to import the module in the current folder.
     > import sys

     > sys.path.append("..")

-5. Import the `rovibME` which should be in your current folder.
+4. Import the `rovibME` which should be in your current folder.
     > import rovibME
-6. If all requirements are met the following output should be produced.
+5. If all requirements are met the following output should be produced.
     ```
     Dimensions of isotropy matrix : (44, 176)
     Dimensions of anisotropy matrix : (44, 176)
     Available wavelength range:  0.25 - 0.0345 Hartree;  182.253410111 - 1320.67688486  nm;  1822.53410111 - 13206.7688486  Angstrom.
     ...ready.
     ```
-7. Use the following command to do computation of the matrix element.
+6. Use the following command to do computation of the matrix element.
     > rovibME.MEcompute(mol, vl, Jl, vr, Jr, wavelength, wavelength_unit, operator):

     where the parameters are described below:

-    - mol  =    molecule specification (for H2 enter "H2", for D2 enter "D2", for HD enter "HD")
+    - mol  =    molecule specification (for H<sub>2</sub> enter "H2", for D<sub>2</sub> enter "D2", for HD enter "HD")
     - vl   =    vibrational state for the bra, vl = [0,4]
     - Jl   =    rotational state for the bra,  Jl = [0,10]
     - vr   =    vibrational state for the ket, vr = [0,4]